zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 The SDK defined two new security expressions:

-- `boolean hasSafResourceAccess(String resourceClass, String resourceName, String accessLevel)` - return `true` when user has access to the resource
+- `boolean hasSafResourceAccess(String resourceClass, String resourceName, String accessLevel)` - returns `true` when user has access to the resource
-- `boolean hasSafServiceResourceAccess(String resourceNameSuffix, String accessLevel)` - similar as the previous one but the resource class and resource name prefix is taken from the service configuration in `application.yml` under key `zowe.commons.security.saf`
+- `boolean hasSafServiceResourceAccess(String resourceNameSuffix, String accessLevel)` - similar as the previous one but the resource class and resource name prefix is taken from the service configuration in `application.yml` under key `zowe.commons.security.saf`:

+    ```yaml
+    zowe.commons.security.saf:
+        serviceResourceClass: "ZOWE"
+        serviceResourceNamePrefix: "SAMPLE."
+    ```

 So you can do following: